1 Chronicles 8:28

 All these were heads of families, the chiefs according to their genealogies, and they lived in Jerusalem.

-These were the heads of the families
+Exo 6:14 These were the heads of their fathers’ houses…

-the chiefs according to their genealogies
+the chiefs according to their genealogies,

-and they lived in Jerusalem
+and they lived in Jerusalem.

 Persons / Places / Events